lnd-routing/lnd-routing/README.md

 - Minimum channel size is 100,000 sats.
 - Maxmimum channel size is 1.5 btc.
+- Channels remain open as long as they are active.
+- Minimum 1 month of inactivity before closing, only if liquidity is needed elsewhere.

 Automatic refunds for failed channel openings are issued via keysend to the specified node.